xinyiguan/py2lispIDyOM/README.md

 - [About the Experiment Logger](#experiment-logger)
   - [Structure](#structure)

 ---

 ## Getting Started

 ### Prerequisites

-To start with, please read the [IDyOM installation page](https://github.com/mtpearce/idyom/wiki/Installation) to appropriately install IDyOM on your local machine.
+py2lispIDyOM requires IDyOM to be installed on the local machine.
+To start with, please read the [IDyOM installation page](https://github.com/mtpearce/idyom/wiki/Installation) to appropriately install IDyOM.

+In addition, py2lispIDyOM also requires common packages such as `numpy`, `matplotlib`, `pandas`, `scipy`, etc.

 ### Installing